Dr Rachel Stratton

 Looking at the parametrization of deep convective momentum transport.

 Rachel contributes to joint Met Office, Reading University groups looking at improving the Unified Model's ability to simulate tropical convection, the Monsoon, forecasts over Africa and the MJO.

-Rachel has been a member of APP since 2003.
+Rachel has been a member of Atmospheric Processes and Parametrizations since 2003.
 Rachel started at the Met Office in 1985, working for 5 years in the area of ocean wave modelling, recoding the wave model for a change in supercomputer and helping to develop a wave data assimilation system.
 Rachel moved to the Met Office Hadley Centre in 1991 spending the first 2 years building the Unified Model.
 Rachel then moved into the then new area of Climate Model Evaluation and Development, where she contributed Met Office Unified Model simulations to the:

 During her time working on model evaluation Rachel built up a range of expertise covering: